The visual appearances of disordered optical metasurfaces: Methods

 The diffuse term $f_\text{r}^\text{dif}$, instead, is given by the fluctuating field.
 In the Supplementary Note 1, we show that a faithful approximate expression for $f_\text{r}^\text{dif}$ is

 $f_\text{r}^\text{dif}$ is proportional to the particle density $\rho$, as expected for a method asymptotically exact for sparse systems. $\text{d}\sigma_\text{s}/\text{d}\Omega$ is the scattering diagram of an individual particle; it is numerically computed with an in-house freeware code~\cite{Yang2016} that takes into account the interaction of the particle with the substrate.
 The structure factor $\mathcal{S}_\text{r}$ that describes spatial correlations between pairs of particles is computed with the semi-analytical Baus-Colot model for hard-disk liquids~\cite{baus1987thermodynamics}.
 Finally, $\mathcal{C}$ is a correction term retaining all our attention, as it considerably increases the model accuracy.
 It ensures that $f_\text{r}^\text{dif}$ always vanishes as $\theta_i$ or $\theta_s$ tend towards $\pi/2$, whatever the polarization or wavelength.
 It further ensures that the model remains accurate even at relatively large filling fractions (up to $f \sim 0.15-0.2$) and guarantees the reciprocity of the BRDF as was numerically verified with an accuracy of $10^{-6}$.
-This coefficient is an important novelty of the present work.
+We propose here a heuristic model to determine $\mathcal{C}$.
 Its expression is derived in the Supplementary Note 1.
-Supplementary Note 2 reports some of our numerical tests validating the predictive force of the model by comparison with multiple-scattering computations on large and dense monolayers of particles using a dedicated in-house full-wave computational method~\cite{langlais2014cooperative,jouanin2016designer,bertrand2020global}.
+Supplementary Note 2 reports some of our numerical tests validating the predictive force of the model by comparison with multiple-scattering computations on large and dense monolayers of particles using a dedicated in-house full-wave computational method~\cite{langlais2014cooperative, jouanin2016designer, bertrand2020global}.
+This computational method is also used in the Supplementary Note 3, where we show that the exotic scattering properties reported in Figs.~\ref{fig-interaction-tf-stack} and \ref{fig-struct-corr-Ag} withstand particle size polydispersity up to 10 \%, at least.